surifirstpin/biplus_documentation/docs/model01.md

 ## User Defined Fields (UDF)

-BiPlus has an ability to create new fields in a view with all attributes that are applicable to a database field and with return value (“sql” section of the field) as any of the following options:
+AcuBi has an ability to create new fields in a view with all attributes that are applicable to a database field and with return value (“sql” section of the field) as any of the following options:

 **1.**  As a resultant of arithmetical operations done on fields of the same view.
 ```